-Located in the coastal town of Coos Bay, Southwestern Oregon Community College offers a phlebotomy technician certificate.
-This 53-credit-hour program includes coursework in medical terminology, anatomy, basic and advanced phlebotomy, and medical law.
-It also requires students to complete 13 credits of clinical and cooperative work experience.
+Located in the coastal town of Coos Bay, Southwestern Oregon Community College offers an Associate of Applied Science Medical Assistant program.
+This 90-credit-hour program includes coursework in medical terminology, anatomy, basic and advanced phlebotomy, and medical law.
+It also requires students to complete 13 credits of pre-program coursework.

 School Comparison: At a Glance